linpengcheng/PurefunctionPipelineDataflow/README.md

   as the manufacturing industry.](#Warehouse-Workshop-Model)

 - [Software and hardware are a unified architecture: "warehouse/workshop model".](#The-unification-with-Computer-Hardware-Architecture)
+  - From a static point of view, it is a star.
+  - From the perspective of dynamic runtime, it is a dynamic tree Gantt chart, like a rushing river system.

 - [The scheduler (scheduling function) dynamically plans the order of completion of tasks according to the Gantt chart algorithm, and calls the workshop to complete the assigned tasks.